 Information for dog owners

-We have a dog-friendly path which leads from the visitor centre before emerging onto a road.
-After a short walk along the road you may join the Causeway, a public bridleway through the middle of the site where dogs are also permitted.
+The dog-friendly path leads from the visitor centre before emerging onto a road.
+After a short walk along the road you may join the Causeway, a public bridleway through the middle of the site where dogs are permitted.
 Well behaved pets are also welcome in the Causeway Hide halfway along the Causeway.